 The Taskbar is an integral part of the Windows desktop that continually notifies which programs are currently running on your PC.
 Users like to pin the frequently used programs or files here so that they can be accessed immediately, only with a single click.
 Frankly, the taskbar is a much better and convenient platform than the Start menu and others.

-However, sometimes you may find it troublesome when you try to unpin or remove a program from Windows 10 Taskbar.
-This post will show you how to unpin or remove the pinned Taskbar items in Windows 10
+However, sometimes you may find it troublesome when you try to unpin or remove a program or app icon from Windows 10 Taskbar.
+This post will show you how to unpin or remove the pinned Taskbar items in Windows 11/10.

-If you’re unable to remove or unpin a program icon from Windows 10 Taskbar, here are some suggestions you may use to fix this problem:
+If you’re unable to remove or unpin a program or app icon from Windows 11 or Windows 10 Taskbar, here are some suggestions you may use to fix this problem:

 - Restart explorer.exe and then try

 - Remove the Program using Start Menu